Don’t Fear The Sourdough

 6. A proofing basket (Banneton).
 Traditional proofing baskets made from willow are beautiful and functional.
 They give sourdough loaves an artisanal shape and texture.
-The light weight willow is breathable and the shape of the basket supports the dough and gives the bread optimal conditions to rise to full potential.
+The lightweight willow is breathable and the shape of the basket supports the dough and gives the bread optimal conditions to rise to full potential.

-7. A dutch oven.
-I can’t stress enough how much baking in a dutch oven improved my bread game.
-The dutch oven traps steam inside while baking, keeping the crust soft and stretchy and allowing the bread to rise as high as possible.
-The lid of the dutch oven is removed halfway through baking to allow the crust to brown nicely.
+7. A Dutch oven.
+I can’t stress enough how much baking in a Dutch oven improved my bread game.
+The Dutch oven traps steam inside while baking, keeping the crust soft and stretchy and allowing the bread to rise as high as possible.
+The lid of the Dutch oven is removed halfway through baking to allow the crust to brown nicely.

 8. A dough whisk.
 This handy little tool is perfect for mixing doughs of all kinds.
 You can even use it to stretch and fold your dough.

 9. Parchment paper.
 Parchment paper is a baking luxury that I highly recommend.
-It can be used to line cookie sheets when making crackers, in-between balls of dough or as a sling for transporting your delicate loaves to the oven.
+It can be used to line cookie sheets when making crackers, in between balls of dough, or as a sling for transporting your delicate loaves to the oven.
 Make sure to look for an eco-friendly brand and reuse parchment whenever possible!

 10. A bread lame.
-A bread lame is the tool use by bakers to easily hold a sharp razor blade for scoring bread.
+A bread lame is the tool used by bakers to easily hold a sharp razor blade for scoring bread.
 The lame gives you a nice handle and provides comfort and accuracy during the important scoring process.

 And finally here are some fun optional additions to the sourdough baker’s tool chest.

-How To Start A Sourdough Starter
+How To Start a Sourdough Starter

-There are three main ways to start a sourdough starter.
-Borrow, buy or trap.
+There are three main ways to start a sourdough starter: borrow, buy, or trap.